telferang/tp/docs/UserGuide.md

 * The format of `YEAR` should be `YYYY`
 * The command only accepts year between >=1900 and <=2100 to account for erroneous inputs.

+### Search Expense: `search expense`
+Displays the expense entries based on a certain keyword provided by the user.
+The relevant expense entries are then filtered based on their description.

+Format: `search expense KEYWORD(S)`

+* Displays expense entries with descriptions containing the keyword(s) provided by the user.
+* If no keyword is provided by the user, an error message will show up, prompting the user to key in a valid keyword.
+* If no expenses are found based on the keyword provided, a message indicating that no expense entries are found will show up.
+* Filtering on the provided keyword(s) is case insensitive.

+Example of usage:
+1. `search expense Japan`

+### Breakdown Expenses: `breakdown expenses`
+Displays a breakdown of the user’s expenses, by category.
+The feature displays the total expenditure per category, along with a percentage indicating the percentage of total expense spent per category.

+Format: `breakdown expenses`

+Example of usage:
+1. `breakdown expenses`

+### Display Savings: `display savings [m/]`
+Displays the total savings of the user, calculated based on Total Income - Total Expense.
+User can choose to display total savings, or a more detailed savings by month based on their input.

+Format: `display savings [m/]`
+* If m/ is not provided, total savings of the user is displayed.

+Examples of usages:
+1. `display savings m/`
+2. `display savings`

 ## FAQ

 **Q**: How do I transfer my data to another computer?